cosineK/ARC/README.md

 ### Task solved description
 Task 1 --  solve_963e52fc
-The logic behind this task is that is the output is double the input.
-So the each color box and array is doubled to get the output, sounds straghit when you get it going but it is actually not.
+The logic behind this task is that the output is double the input.
+So the each color box and grid is doubled to get the output, output reads input and produces grid n mutiplied by 2 and whatever colour in the ARC is doubled and fit same position to match the input configuration.

 Task 2 -- solve_2204b7a8